emmaalbertini/emmaalbertini.github.io/index.md

 <h1>Hello MetaUniverse, Look inside my window!</h1>
 <p>How good is to coexist, my dear fellow?
 I am a partially localized soul housed by a body called Emma for the past 23 years.</p>
 <p>
-The noun ‘dividation’ means an unrestricted and generalized totality of acts of seeing things as separate.
+<i>The noun ‘dividation’ means an unrestricted and generalized totality of acts of seeing
+things as separate.
 As has been indicated earlier, di-vidation implies a division in the attention-calling function of the word, in the sense that di-vidation is seen to be different from vidation. [...]
 Rather, their very forms indicate that dividation is a kind of vidation,